August 13, 2018

 Another limitation of Basecamp’s project management is the missing search and filter options.
 You cannot search for files or to-do lists.

-To make up for the items missing in action, we have compiled a list of top free basecamp alternatives that can give the same or even better functionalities and usability.
-Here it goes.
+To make up for the items missing in action, we have written down a list of the top 16 free basecamp alternatives.
+These apps will give you the same, or even better functionalities from a long term use perspective.
+Read on…

 nTask is an online task management software, designed and developed primarily for teams.
 However, with its simplified interface, anyone from homemakers to freelancers, teams to enterprises can make use of its comprehensive list of modules and features.
 This makes it perfect for project management on all levels.

-Moreover, with the easy navigation and transparent feature set, it is good to go for personal use and productivity as well. nTask makes to the top of our list of top free Basecamp alternatives.
+Moreover, with the easy navigation and transparent feature set, it is good to go for personal use and productivity as well. nTask makes it to the top of our free Basecamp alternatives list.

 With nTask you can avail a broad spectrum of features that improves team collaboration and eases workflow.